In this piece · 19 sections+

 Tier 1: Must-Watch

 Start with: Season 3, Episode 1, "Ear-sy Rider."
 If you don't laugh at a nine-year-old girl running a biker gang out of a burger joint, this show isn't for you and you should skip to the next one.
 Who'll love it: anyone who wanted The Simpsons but with a family that actually likes each other.
 Who'll bounce: people who need every joke underlined.
 Bob mumbles half his best lines.
-Time: 22 minutes an episode, 250+ episodes, effectively infinite.
-Status: ongoing, also a movie exists, nobody watched it but it's fine.
+Time: 22 minutes an episode, 280+ episodes, effectively infinite.
+Status: ongoing — Fox already renewed it through Season 19, so you have runway.
+A movie also exists, nobody watched it, but it's fine.
 Why it works right now: the Belchers are broke, stressed, behind on rent, and still fundamentally okay.
 That's the whole appeal.
 You are watching a family with worse problems than yours laugh through it.
 Louise alone is worth the subscription.

-Start with: anywhere.
+Start with: anywhere in the original run.
 Try Season 2, Episode 1, "How to Fire a Rifle Without Really Trying."
 Who'll love it: anyone who has ever stood in a driveway and said "yep" three times to a neighbor.
 Who'll bounce: people who need plot.
 This show is about a man who sells propane and is quietly disappointed in his son.
-Time: 22 minutes, 13 seasons.
+Time: 22 minutes, 15 seasons.
 A month if you pace it.
-Status: ended, with a revival reportedly coming, which will probably ruin it but that's a problem for later.
+Status: the Hulu revival actually happened — Season 14 dropped in August 2025 with retired Hank and Peggy back in Arlen, and it was good enough that Hulu already renewed it for two more seasons.
+Season 15 drops July 20, 2026.
+I was wrong to doubt it.
 Why it works right now: it's the slowest show on this list.
 The pace is a valium.
-Hank Hill cares deeply about lawn care and doing the right thing and nothing terrible happens to anyone for 250 episodes.
+Hank Hill cares deeply about lawn care and doing the right thing and nothing terrible happens to anyone for 250+ episodes.
 If you are sick on the couch this is the one.
 I will die on this hill.

 The Great British Bake Off (2010– , 14+ seasons, Netflix)

 Start with: the earliest season Netflix has — the Mary Berry years are warmer than the current ones.
 If you can find Season 5 (the "Nadiya" season), start there.
 Who'll love it: anyone, including people who hate reality TV.
 This is the only nice one.
 Who'll bounce: people who need stakes.
 The stakes are a cake.
 Time: 60 minutes, roughly 10 episodes a season.
 A weekend per season.
-Status: ongoing, cycled through several hosts, each slightly worse than the last but the format is bulletproof.
+Status: ongoing.
+Prue Leith stepped down after nine seasons, so the current judging bench is in transition, but the format is bulletproof.
 Why it works right now: contestants compliment each other, help each other, and when someone cries the judges look genuinely sad about it.
 It is the only show on television where nobody is trying to win by destroying somebody else.
-In 2024 that is essentially a fantasy genre.
+In 2026 that is essentially a fantasy genre.

 Start with: Season 2, Episode 1.
 Season 1 is fine but the show figures itself out in Season 2 and if you bail on the pilot you're bailing for the wrong reason.
-Schitt's Creek is also on Prime Video if Hulu isn't in your life.
+Schitt's Creek is also on Prime Video if Hulu isn't in your life, and as of February 2026 the whole run is on HBO Max too.
 Who'll love it: anyone who liked Parks and Rec but wants it meaner for the first ten episodes and then softer than anything you've ever seen by the end.
 Who'll bounce: anyone who can't handle cringe in early episodes.
 Push through.
 Time: 22 minutes, 80 episodes.
 A long weekend.
 Status: ended cleanly, which almost no show does anymore.
 Why it works right now: it's a show about a family who loses everything and slowly discovers they actually love each other.
 If you are freshly dumped, this one will wreck you in a good way.
 Moira Rose's vocabulary alone is medicine.

 Tier 2: Worth Your Time